 What type of pork is best for this ragu?

 I use either bone-in or boneless pork country ribs.
-A shoulder pork roast also works to make pork ragu.
+A boneless shoulder pork roast cut into 3-inch pieces will work.

 How to prepare Pork Ragu and Pappardelle for family and friends: